campworkcoeman/campworkcoeman.org/boy-scouts/special-programs/index.md

 This overnight program is designed to introduce Scouts the various skills required in Search and Rescue.
 A series of stations will teach the skills required to complete the merit badge.
 The program will culminate with a search and rescue drill allowing Scouts to demonstrate the skills learned.
-The 2017 Search and Rescue Weekend will be held July 8--9.
+The 2018 Search and Rescue Weekend will be held July 7--8.

 > %list-group%
-> <a href="{{ site.url }}/pdf/2017/2017-sar-flier.pdf" class="list-group-item">2017 Search and Rescue Weekend Flier</a>
+> <a href="{{ site.url }}/#" class="list-group-item">2018 Search and Rescue Weekend Flier (Coming Soon)</a>

 ## Shawtown Wilderness Trek